Technology Adoption

 Want to learn more about the Technology Investment Program?
 Click here.

-TECHNOLOGY ASSESSMENT PROGRAM - British Columbia
+TECHNOLOGY ASSESSMENT PROGRAM - BRITISH COLUMBIA

 Investing in new productive assets and technology is critical to keep manufacturers competitive.
 Over 40% of manufacturers identify uncertainty on the Return on Investment and Cost/Benefit as the main reasons they are not investing in new technology.
 CME’s Technology Assessment Program will help companies understand which technologies are best suited for their needs and provide greater certainty on investments.